soverenio/docs/docs/architecture/infrastructure-fit.md

 Based on the scenario described above, here's the pattern we observe:

 ![Interceptors stepped load profile](../../img/architecture/load-interceptor.png "Interceptors stepped load profile")

+We can see that Interceptors are more affected by RPS than by volume, especially since the volume is small in this test.

+When hitting 3000 RPS, the Interceptors start to max out on their resources.
+There are clear jumps in both CPU and memory use.
+Also, in very high traffic situations, they might restart.

 So basically during the traffic burst Interceptors consume a lot while capturing the traffic, then their usage go back to the low levels.
 And under no circumstances they will go beyond the assigned `limits` — they rather will skip a portion of the traffic if deprived of resources.